KAN vs LSTM Performance in Time Series Forecasting: Supplementary Material, Reproducibility and Extended Analysis

-where \( h_t \) is the hidden state at time \( t \), \( x_t \) is the input at time \( t \), \( W_h, W_x \) are weight matrices, and \( h_{t-1} \) carries information from previous time steps.
-However, RNNs suffer from vanishing gradient problems that limit their effectiveness on longer sequences \cite{dasRnn2023}.
+where \(h_t\) is the hidden state at time \(t\), \(x_t\) is the current input, \(W_h\) and \(W_x\) are learnable weight matrices, and \(h_{t-1}\) carries information from prior time steps.
+Despite their intuitive design, RNNs are prone to vanishing gradients, which limits their ability to capture long-range dependencies in extended sequences~\cite{dasRnn2023}.